ev3rywh3re/jess-drupal-wordpress-frontend-mixer/README.md

 *   **Drupal Site:** Uses the standard `drupal/recommended-project` Composer template.
 *   **Frontend Site:** A placeholder for a JavaScript framework/library (Vue, Svelte, React, etc.), served statically by DDEV after being built.

-The main repository (this one) contains only the setup instructions and configuration (`README.md`, `.gitignore`).
+The main repository (this one) contains  the setup instructions (README.md) and git .gitignore files along with a setup.sh script.

 The actual code for the WordPress, Drupal, and Frontend sites resides within their respective subdirectories, which are ignored by Git in *this* repository.
 Please note this if you want to use this for your own projects.

 ## Prerequisites